Super-localization of elliptic multiscale problems: Justification of super-localization

 \section{Justification of super-localization}

-This section justifies the super-exponential decay of the localization error by utilizing a conjecture on the decay of Steklov eigenfunctions.
+This section theoretically justifies the super-exponential decay of the localization error by utilizing a conjecture related to the decay of Steklov eigenfunctions.
 This decay is in line with the numerical results in Section \ref{s:ne}.
-In the remainder of this section, we consider domains in $\mathbb R^d$, $d\geq 2$, as nothing is to show in one dimension; see Remark \ref{r:1d}.
+In the remainder of this section, we consider domains in $\mathbb R^d$, $d\geq 2$, as nothing needs to be shown in one dimension; see Remark \ref{r:1d}.